Our mission is: Advancing excellence in PA education through leadership, scholarship, equity and inclusion

 - Protecting the Grad PLUS Loan and Public Service Loan Forgiveness programs in any effort to reauthorize the Higher Education Act

-- Encouraging funding for scholarship opportunities for students from economically or educationally disadvantaged backgrounds
+- Encouraging funding for scholarship opportunities for students interested in careers in maternal health from economically or educationally disadvantaged backgrounds

 - Advocating for increased investments in the Health Careers Opportunity Program to support a strong pipeline of diverse students to the PA profession